Rob Thomson: Early life

 Thomson was born on August 16, 1963, in Sarnia, Ontario, and grew up in nearby Corunna, Ontario.
 He grew up playing baseball in the summers and hockey in the winter.
 Thomson has a younger sister and two older brothers, one of whom signed with the Montreal Expos.

 Playing career

 College career

 Thomson was a standout for the Stratford Nationals of the Intercounty Baseball League.
-From there, he was recruited to St. Clair County Community College where he played baseball for one year.
+From there, he was recruited to St. Clair County Community College where he played on their baseball team for one year.
 After a year, he transferred to the University of Kansas.
 Thomson led the Jayhawks in hits in 1984 and 1985 and holds the school record for the highest single-season batting average.

 Detroit Tigers

 Thomson was selected by the Detroit Tigers in the 32nd round of the 1985 Major League Baseball draft from the University of Kansas.
 He played catcher and third base in the Tigers' minor league system until 1988, reaching as high as Class A. In 661 at bats, he hit .225/.312/.304 with seven home runs and three steals.
 He played 136 games at catcher, 55 games at third base, and pitched in one game.